etienne-martin/svg-to-img/README.md

 Update the [README.md](https://github.com/etienne-martin/svg-to-img/blob/master/README.md) with details of changes to the library.

-Execute `npm run test` on the command line to test your changes.
+Execute `npm run test` and update the [tests](https://github.com/etienne-martin/svg-to-img/tree/master/src/tests) if needed.

-Build the project and update the [tests](https://github.com/etienne-martin/svg-to-img/tree/master/src/tests) before submitting your pull request.

 ## Authors